biojava/biojava-tutorial/structure/chemcomp.md

 ```java
      ChemCompGroupFactory.setChemCompProvider(new AllChemCompProvider());
 ```
 3. Fetch missing **Chemical Component Definitions** on the fly (small download and parsing delays every time a new chemical compound is found).
 Default behaviour since 4.2.0.
+Note that the chemical component files are cached in the local file system for subsequent uses.
 ```java
      ChemCompGroupFactory.setChemCompProvider(new DownloadChemCompProvider());
 ```